deniginsb/Monad-Trojan/docs/SECURITY.md

 ## Overview

 MonadTrojan Bot implements **enterprise-grade security** to protect your private keys.
+We now offer three security modes to match your needs:

+1. **Standard Mode** - Fast and convenient (master key encryption)
+2. **Password Mode** - Extra layer with passphrase
+3. **Hybrid Mode** - Zero-knowledge with RSA + AES (recommended!)

-This document explains the cryptographic design and security measures.
+This document explains the cryptographic design behind each mode.

 ## Encryption Stack